 Jeff Gural also serves on the boards of directors of many businesses and charitable institutions.
-He is a graduate of Rensselaer Polytechnic Institute with a degree in civil engineering.
+He is a graduate of Rensselaer Polytechnic Institute, with a degree in civil engineering.
 He resides with his wife in New York City.
-They have three children and five grandchildren.
+They have three children

 Admission ContactOffice of AdmissionEugene Lang College of Liberal Arts